Experience your educational journey with advisers dedicated to helping you thrive – academically, spiritually, and personally.

 Realize your academic, personal and career goals in a mentoring relationship with your adviser.

-Upon admission, you’re assigned to a Liberal Education Adviser (LEA), who helps you select courses appropriate to your individual goals, skills and interests.
+Upon admission, you’re assigned to a Liberal Education Adviser (LEA), who helps you select courses appropriate to your goals, skills and interests.

 LEAs are also concerned about your personal, social and spiritual life and meet regularly with you to discuss issues important to you.